bitcoin-dev-project/grant-common-app/DEPLOYMENT.md

 1. Verify that the OpenSats clone's SendGrid integration is working correctly
 2. Check the logs in the OpenSats clone for any errors related to SendGrid
 3. Make sure the `SENDGRID_API_URL` is pointing to the correct endpoint

+### Team Email Copy Configuration

+The application automatically sends a copy of each grant application to your team for quality assurance and support purposes:

+1. Set the `BDP_TEAM_EMAIL` environment variable to your team's email address
+2. Users will be notified during the application process that a copy will be sent to your team
+3. If `BDP_TEAM_EMAIL` is not configured, only organization recipients will receive the application
+4. The team email copy is sent to the same recipients as the organization email (both receive the same message)

 ### Network Errors